dpuyda/triclipper/docs/how_it_works.md

 On the image above, the active edge is marked with the red line segment.

 Take the first edge in SEL.
-Observe that its intersection with the top of the scan beam is to the right from the active edge.
+Notice that its intersection with the top of the scan beam is to the right from the active edge.
 This means that the active edge intersects the first edge in SEL.
 In this case, calculate the intersection and add it to the list of edge intersections.